EvgeniyMukhamedjanov/liquid-ajax-cart/V3-QUANTITY.md

 ## Ordering facts (verified in core)

 - `emitter.ts:41-56` awaits internal listeners, *then* dispatches the DOM event.
 Since sections renders from an internal listener, DOM listeners always run after the render — no import-order dependency — in the same task, so no flash.
+- `addEventListener` ignores a repeat of the same `(type, callback, capture)` triple. `initInputBinding()` is therefore idempotent with no flag of its own, since every handler it registers is a stable module-level reference — a flag would only re-implement what the platform already guarantees.
 - `queue.ts:84` clears `#running` *after* `queue-end`. `isProcessing()` is still `true` throughout that hook; `queue-idle` (`core.ts:33`) is the only point it reads `false`.
 Re-enabling on `queue-end` would disable controls permanently.

 ## Parameters